AaltoSciComp/scicomp-docs/about/rse.rst

 For RSE candidates
 ------------------

-.. note:: Already a hidden RSE at Aalto?

-   Let Richard Darst know if you want to join our upcoming RSE community - hopefully we can provide support and networking.
-Check out some of the other international communities, too.

 Do you like coding and research, but don't want an academic career path with publications as your sole purpose?
 Be a Research Software Engineer with us!
 Our pilot is designed to bridge the gap between